 Playing an instrument requires concentration.
 As a kid, your teachers may have scolded you for not "paying attention" or "staying focused".
 Yet, we each have varying levels of concentration ability.
 In fact, "trying" to concentrate often makes the problem worse.

 Fortunately, concentration is a skill you can get better at.
-One way to do this is through mindfulness.
+For example, one way to do this is through mindfulness.

 If you have trouble rebounding from mistakes, check out my free online course How to Make Mistakes Without Getting Completely Derailed.